 How and where I teach

-I have been selected to present at many conferences and workshops, including three national conferences of Australian editors, three GenreCons (Australia’s national conference of genre fiction writers), and with international self-publishing expert and bestselling author Joanna Penn.
+I have been selected to present at many conferences and workshops, including multiple national conferences of Australian editors, multiple GenreCons (Australia’s national conference of genre fiction writers), and with international self-publishing expert and bestselling author Joanna Penn.

-I have taught this particular topic – Self-Editing for Writers:
+I have taught this particular topic – Revision and Self-Editing for Writers:

 - at GenreCon 2017